mikaelgithub/SEBC/installation/labs/1_preinstall.md

 $ mount
 $ mount -t ext
 ```
+[??? not too helpful]

 3.
 * This step is not required
+[If I can't see your mount points/fs types I can't corroborate your assertion]

 4. Disable transparent hugepage support
 ```